centrifugal/centrifugo/docs/content/server/configuration.md

 Default: false

-Enable websocket compression, see special chapter in docs.
+Enable websocket compression, see chapter about websocket transport for more details.

 #### gomaxprocs